eshaiju/node-llm/packages/core/README.md

 **An opinionated architectural layer for using Large Language Models in Node.js.**

-node-llm provides a unified, production-oriented API for interacting with multiple LLM providers (OpenAI, Gemini, Anthropic, DeepSeek, Ollama, etc.) without coupling your application to any single SDK.
+node-llm provides a unified, production-oriented API for interacting with multiple LLM providers (OpenAI, Gemini, Anthropic, DeepSeek, OpenRouter, Ollama, etc.) without coupling your application to any single SDK.

 ### Why node-llm?